eclipse-symphony/symphony/docs/README.md

   <img src="./symphony-book/images/symphony.png" alt="Symphony" width="200" height="200">
 </div>

 Have you encountered the complexities of manually orchestrating multiple toolchains to oversee your edge infrastructure and solutions?
 Symphony orchestrates existing services and tools to form an end-to-end, consistent intelligent edge experience.
 Symphony unites various device classes, software artifacts, and service toolchains, seamlessly harmonizing them into a unified system.
 With Symphony, you become the maestro, holding the complete vision and exerting precise control while enabling each component to realize its full potential, regardless of whether it's on heavy edge, light edge, or tiny edge, and irrespective of whether it's running on Kubernetes, in the cloud, or on-premises services.

+## Features

+To enable your edge solution orchestration, Symphony:

+* Projects resources as Kubernetes custom resources, allowing the control plane to be managed using K8s native tools such as kubectl.
+* Supports different application model formats, including Helm charts, and a ModuleGroup format that is designed to group multiple Azure IoT Edge modules.
+* Supports hardware-accelerated AI payloads using media pipelines through Live AI, OpenVINO, etc.
+* Shares the same solution management, security management, and device management logic to ensure consistent behavior across cloud and edge.
+* Works well with AKS, Arc, IoT Hub and other Azure services.
+* Supports dynamic device discovery and update through Akri.
+* Supports additional computational nodes such as Azure Sphere through Virtual Kubelet.
+* Supports end-to-end observability with distributed tracing using OpenTelemetry.

 ## Get started